U.S. History Lesson Plans and Resources

 Colonial Williamsburg

 Take an electronic field trip and experience colonial life.
-Click on Teachers to find the electronic field trips as well as teacher resources including lesson plans..
+Click on Education to find the electronic field trips as well as teacher resources.

 How America Began: The Founding of the Thirteen Colonies